Authentication & Connection

 HBI_HOST="<your-hengshi-sense-instance>" hbi auth login -i "<client_id>" -s "<client_secret>"Note: putting secrets on the command line can leak via shell history, process lists, or CI logs.
 For automation, prefer secrets + environment variables.

-HBI_HOST="<your-hengshi-sense-instance>" hbi auth login --interactive--interactive prompts for client_id / client_secret on this machine and stores them in the system keyring (or local credential store).
+HBI_HOST="<your-hengshi-sense-instance>" hbi auth login --interactive--interactive prompts for client_id / client_secret on this machine and stores them in the CLI local credential store (config-backed, not the OS keyring).
 It is still the client credentials (direct credentials) path — just a different input UX, not a third auth model — and is best for human-operated desktop environments.

 Option 3: Inject an access token directly